Schmek704/FCC-Medical-Visualization-Project/README.md

+This was forked from a Free Code Camp project list for a professional certiftcation in Data Analysis with Python.

 ### Assignment

 In this project, you will visualize and make calculations from medical examination data using matplotlib, seaborn, and pandas.
 The dataset values were collected during medical examinations.